Guide

 • extended labor warranties or service plans

-If you want an apples-to-apples comparison, ask each installer to show:
+If you want a true apples-to-apples comparison, ask each installer to show:

 1. gross equipment and labor price,